 - 1/2 teaspoon black pepper

 - Preheat your oven to 400ºF and line two large rimmed baking sheets with parchment paper.
-Cut the spaghetti squash in half crosswise (so you only cut through the hollow middle-- easier!) and scoop out the seeds with a spoon.
-Place the squash cut-side-down on the pan, and bake until tender, about 46 to 60 minutes.
+Cut the spaghetti squash in half crosswise (so you only cut through the hollow middle– easier!) and scoop out the seeds with a spoon.
+Place the squash cut-side-down on the pan, and bake until tender, about 45 to 60 minutes.

 - To cook the bacon, arrange the strips in a single layer, without overlap, on the other lined baking sheet.
 (Make sure it has a rim, to catch the grease as it cooks.)
-Place it in the same oven as the squash and let it cook until crisp, about 20 to 25 minutes.
+Place it in the same oven as the squash and let it cook until crisp, about 25 to 30 minutes, depending on the thickness.
 It will crisp up even more as it cools.

 - Once everything is in the oven, add the olive oil to a large skillet over medium heat and sauté the onion until it is soft and translucent, about 5 to 8 minutes.
 Set it aside to cool while everything else finishes cooking.